Recapping a Wild Week

 So, what does all this have to do with the LSAT?
 For me, there are two lessons here.
-The first is that I know some students walk into the test feeling like they are the underdog, and that perhaps they are outmanned by the exam.
+The first is that I know some students walk into the test feeling like they are the underdog and outmanned by the exam.
 If that’s how you feel, keep in mind that it’s normal to feel like the LSAT is difficult.
 It is, after all, a very tough exam!
 The key is that you can’t capitulate to the test; you need to fight the exam tooth and nail, and never give up.
 You have to stay calm and believe in yourself, and if you do, you can pull off the victory just like #12 Yale did over #5 Baylor, or #13 Hawaii over #4 California.

-The second lesson is one that is on the opposite side of the first lesson, and that is that you can’t ever get overconfident.
+The second lesson is on the opposite side of the first lesson, and that is that you can’t ever get overconfident.
 You have to believe in yourself, but don’t ever assume that it will come easy or that you won’t have to work hard for it.
 Prepare for every possible scenario that might occur on the LSAT (both positive and negative), and stay cool if you run into a problem.
 Don’t let a minor issue turn into a major breakdown!
 In the tournament, the lower seeds have nothing to lose, and all the pressure is on the higher seed.
-And sometimes, when the going gets rough, you see those higher seeded teams fall apart (I’m looking at you #4 Cal.
+And sometimes, when the going gets rough, you see those higher seeded teams fall apart.
+I’m looking at you #4 Cal.

 Make sure that when the pressure is on, you stay strong and control the situation as best you can.
 That will give you the best possible chance of getting the result you want.